khalim/northwestern/README.md

 Striping was added to ensure readability.

 TODO:
-  In the src/SearchResults.js file, there are two functions with nearly identical code calling for search results.
-  The desire is to break out that code into a separate reusable function and have the other two call it when a search execution is required.

   There should be a loading gif that displays during the delay while the search is executing.